amantalwar04/agency/indus-free-coming-soon-bootstrap-responsive-template/readme.txt

 Credits :
 -------
-=> Design and developed: "WebThemez"  http://webthemez.com
+=> Design and developed: "ATWish"  http://ATWish.com
-=> For more free web themes: http://webthemez.com
+=> For more free web themes: http://ATWish.com

 Important Note:
 ---------------
 To remove backlink from the template, you need to donate to remove the backlink from the template.
-Any question contact us: webthemez@gmail.com
+Any question contact us: ATWish@gmail.com

 License :